austinmama/vsrx/readiness_correcting_errors.md

 To validate connectivity, open an SSH session to either the Ubuntu host's or vSRX's private IP using the root credentials listed in the **Hardware** section of the [Gateway Details](/docs/infrastructure/vsrx?topic=gateway-appliance-viewing-gateway-appliance-details) page.
 Ensure that the SSH session can be established.

-**NEEDED: Do they need more information on how to ensure the SSH session can be established?**
+**NEEDED: Do they need more information on how to ensure the SSH session can be established?
+[This topic](/docs/infrastructure/vsrx?topic=vsrx-performing-ibm-cloud-juniper-vsrx-basics#accessing-the-device-using-ssh) seems to be the instructions for vSRX.
+Do we have instructions for Ubuntu anywhere?
+If not, do we need it?**

   ![SSH credentials](images/readiness_correcting.png "SSH credentials")